 Ashley Ann opened her first dog-grooming business in 2015 after completing her master’s study program in Chongging, China at the Yin Li Pet grooming school.

-Today, she is a highly sought-after groomer in New Jersey with a celebrity clientele, as she is known for favoring the finer “details of grooming which she incorporates in her practice while individualizing each breed’s unique look to further define a dog’s personality.”
+Today, she is a highly sought-after groomer in New Jersey with a celebrity clientele.
+She’s known for favoring the finer “details of grooming, which she incorporates in her practice while individualizing each breed’s unique look to further define a dog’s personality.”

-Besides her grooming business, Grooming Extraordinaire, Ashley educates people on the pet industry, including writing guides about grooming and diets, along with discussing topics on her podcast, G’Rumor Has It, where she delves into the world of dogs, motherhood and entrepreneurship.
+Besides her grooming business, The Grooming Extraordinaire, Ashley educates people on the pet industry, including writing guides about grooming and diets.

 190 Main Street, Lincoln Park, NJ